 Aloe gel, made from the central part of the aloe leaf, is a common household remedy for minor cuts and burns, as well as sunburns.
 It can be found in many commercial skin lotions and cosmetics.
 Aloe contains active compounds that may reduce pain and inflammation and stimulate skin growth and repair.
 Aloe Vera can reportedly east the pain and dryness associated with radiation burns caused by radiation therapy associated with cancer.

-An inventory of plants will be associated with each location and replenished by Club members.
+An inventory of plants are located in several locations where they are maintained and replenished by Club members.
 Donn Elliott will coordinate the process by having the patient contact him and determine the closest distribution point location.
 He will then call that distribution point and give the patient’s name and phone number to them, keeping the distribution site animus and secure.
 A time and the location will be shared and agreed upon with the patient.
 Inventory restocking of the Aloe Vera will come through Donn Elliott and from the Club’s membership.

 The Aloe Vera Project is our free program to match the growing skills of our Garden Club with the needs of the Cancer Community.
 As you are aware, Radiation Therapy can cause a painful, itchy skin burn.